-1. INTRODUCTION
+1 | INTRODUCTION

-Pagination is the act of transforming a source document into a sequence of columns and pages, possibly including auxiliary elements such as floats (e.g., figures and tables).
+Pagination is the act of transforming a source document into a sequence of columns and pages, possibly including auxiliary elements such as floats (eg, figures and tables).

 As textual material is typically read in sequential order, its arrangement into columns and pages needs to preserve the sequential property.
-There are applications where this is not the case or not fully the case, e.g., in newspaper layout, where stories may be interrupted and "continued on page X", but in this paper we limit ourselves to formatting tasks with a single textual output stream (see Hailpern et al. (2014) for a discussion of problems related to interrupted texts).
+There are applications where this is not the case or not fully the case, eg, in newspaper layout, where stories may be interrupted and "continued on page X," but in this paper (which is an extended version of the author's work in 2016 originally presented at the 16th ACM Symposium on Document Engineering in Vienna, Austria1), we limit ourselves to formatting tasks with a single textual output stream (see the work of Hailpern et al2 for a discussion of problems related to interrupted texts).